aalmazan/aalmazan.github.io/content/posts/2023-11-the-next.md

 Status: published
 Tags: projects, kubernetes, hardware, linux
 Slug: kubernetes-rpi-pt-1
+Description: I made a Kubernetes cluster with a few Raspberry Pis.
+Was it worth it?
 Summary: I made a Kubernetes cluster with a few Raspberry Pis.
 Was it worth it?

 I started this project over a year ago on a whim.
 At `$DAY_JOB` I had to interact with Kubernetes,